 Check endorsements also give the bank permission to finish processing the check transaction and get your funds to you.
 It gives the bank permission to deal with the check sender's account and your account in order to transfer funds from the sender's account to the receiver's account.

 Because endorsing a check is how you authorize the finalization of the check transaction between you and the check sender, you should wait to endorse the check at the bank teller's counter.
 This will help keep thieves from being able to cash the check because the proper person (you) hasn't endorsed it yet.

-If you are endorsing a check for electronic deposit than the check will remain in your possession even after you’ve endorsed it.
-To keep the check secure, keep others from trying to cash it again, and remind you that you’ve already taken care of that check, write the word “VOID” in all caps across the front of the check as soon as the electronic deposit goes through.
+If you are endorsing a check for an electronic deposit then the check will remain in your possession even after you've endorsed it.
+To keep the check secure, keep others from trying to cash it again, and remind you that you've already taken care of that check, write the word "VOID" in all caps across the front of the check as soon as the electronic deposit goes through.